afroozsheikh/AVR-projects/README.md

 Collaborator: Ali Ghadiri

 * *Our Final Project:* <br/>
-We implemented a line follower robot which it's Proteus in shown below:<br/>
+We implemented a line follower robot using atmega32 which it's Proteus in shown below:<br/>
 ![picture](img/Capture.JPG)

 In this project we used IR sensors to detect surface color.(white or black) <br/>